Azgoum/MrAutomate/README.md

 | Pineapples | Pineapple Supply Co. | [View](https://www.pexels.com/photo/two-pineapple-fruit-on-sad-near-body-of-water-27269/) |
 | Cherries | Wendy Aros-Routman | [View](https://www.pexels.com/photo/red-cherries-on-stainless-steel-bowl-1178610/) |

+## Contributing

+Contributions are welcome!
+Please open an issue first to discuss what you'd like to change.

 ## License

 MIT License - use this starter for any project.